andrei-arkhipov/ilogos-test/README.md

 Run 'gradle assemble' to build and package an application.

-Use scripts from scripts direcoty to run an application:
+Use scripts from scripts directory to run an application:

-./scripts/run_application.sh build/libs/ilogos-test-0.1.0-SNAPSHOT.jar on UNIX/Linux or
+./scripts/run_application.sh build/libs/ilogos-test-0.1.0-SNAPSHOT.jar on UNIX/Linux
+or
 .\scripts\run_application.bat build\libs\ilogos-test-0.1.0-SNAPSHOT.jar on Windows